What is a King’s Inclusion Plan (KIP)?

 • Ask questions and raise any concerns you might have

 Once your KIP is agreed, it will be shared with you and with relevant teaching and administrative staff so they can put the recommended adjustments in place.
 Only essential information is shared, and your privacy is always respected.
+It is your document and you can share it with any staff member you wish.
+It is a live document, so at any point during your studies you can ask to amend the KIP according to any changes to your disability.

 What does a KIP include?

-What is a Disability Review Panel?
+What is Disability Review Panel?

 How can I appeal the decision made by a Disability Review Panel for learning environment adjustments?